hackclub/hackclub/workshops/hash-code-generator/README.md

 var crypto = require('crypto');
 ```

-As you need to take input from the user so, you will use built-in [`readline`](https://nodejs.org/en/knowledge/command-line/how-to-prompt-for-command-line-input/) module which is a wrapper around Standard I/O, suitable for taking user input from command line(terminal).
+As you need to take input from the user so, you will use the built-in [`readline`](https://nodejs.org/en/knowledge/command-line/how-to-prompt-for-command-line-input/) module which is a wrapper around Standard I/O, suitable for taking user input from the command line(terminal).

 To access the module you need to use
 ```javascript